top of page

 for teens ages 15-16

-ACA is currently seeking experienced art teachers for our 2023 Art Camp programs, which are offered for children in grades 1-10.
+ACA is currently seeking experienced art teachers for our 2024 Art Camp programs, which are offered for children in grades 1-10.
 We are seeking instructors for the following programs:

-Visual Art Teacher for Vacation Arts Camps and Art Academy
+Visual Art Teacher for 2024 Vacation Camps

-(for Campers grades 1-6)
+(for campers in grades 1-6)

-Drama Instructor for Vacation Arts Camps
+Music Teacher for 2024 Vacation Camps

-(for Campers grades 1-6)
+(for campers in grades 1-6)

 Interested candidates are also welcome to review our HireCulture page for up-to-date listings of hiring opportunities